geekbass/consul-configs/README.md

 # Example Consul Configs for My Consul Cluster
 All of these configs are used for CentOS 7.
 File mapping below.
+For more information on setting up a Consul Cluster see my blog post here: http://www.wickedawesometech.us/2016/04/setting-up-consul-service-discovery-in.html

 # Consul Server
 config.json -> /etc/consul.d/server/config.json